kevin-ai-04/TrackLearn/README.md

 - "Mark as Done" and "Flag Revision" actions on modules
 - Guest progress saved in the browser
 - Account sync for signed-in users
+- Offline progress writes sync back through the normal progress state when the app reconnects

+### Offline support

+- Offline Support preference in Settings, disabled by default
+- Signed-in users can enable Offline Support after confirmation
+- Courses already added to Library can be downloaded to the current device
+- Downloaded courses open from `/offline` without a live session or Next.js client route
+- Disabling Offline Support requires confirmation and clears downloaded course files from browser storage
+- The top bar shows offline reachability and links to the standalone offline reader when supported

 ### Personal workspace